CristinaNRR/SOFAR/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The objective of this work is to implement behaviours based on communicable commandsthrough a mobile based interface deployed in a set up which simulate rooms of an apartment.
+The objective of this work is to implement behaviours based on communicable commands through a graphic interface deployed in a set up which simulate rooms of an apartment.
 The project originally involved the use of the robot [MiRo-E](https://www.miro-e.com/robot), developed by [Consequential Robotics](http://consequentialrobotics.com/).
 Due to the COVID-19 health emergency, we had to work on a simulated model of the MiRo-E robot.
-Unfortunately, MiRo does not have a laser-scanner on it, but it uses stereo-vision.
-Since our project involves the building of the environment map, we could not use the MiRo simulation model  found  that since its stereo-vision  is  not  capable  of  performing  this  operation.
-This failure is caused by the overlap between the left-eye-camera and right-eye-camera, which is very small, therefore depth information is limited and insufficient.
-We decided instead to use theTurtlebot robotto be able to build the map and navigate within it.
+Since, MiRo does not have cameras based on laser-scanner on it, but it only uses stereo-vision, we decided, together with our supervisors, to use a simulated model of the TurtleBot3 robot.
+This way we were able to build a map of the environment and navigate within it.

 ### Built With